 With weather stations calling for tornado and flash flood warnings from the effects of Hurricane Cindy, we decided this weekend would not be the best for tent camping.
 Deciding instead, we hopped in our vehicle and took our first West Virginia Very Important Park Person (WVVIPP) Road Trip.
+Today we plan on visiting Stonewall Jackson Resort State Park, heading up to Audra State park for a hike, swinging by Canaan Valley Resort State Park for lunch, then finishing our day with a hike at Blackwater Falls State Park.
+I’m sure we will make some detours along the way, so let’s get started.

 Our first stop is at one of our favorite WV State Parks, Stonewall Jackson Resort.
 Having celebrated birthdays, anniversaries, Valentine’s Day, & Christmas here, staying for romantic getaways, special weekends, and spending nice quiet days on the lake.
 It is our little escape to paradise.
 With over 14 miles (22.5 k) of hiking and biking trails, this has always been one of our favorite places to kick off the hiking season, then after a long day of hiking, take a break by the lake and dine at one of their three onsite restaurants.